StateLibraryVictoria/bagit-workflow/README.md

 ### Testing

+Some tests have been created for:
+- `TriggerFile` class
+- `MetadataChecker` class

+## Development

 To do:
-- Outline the tests

-## Development

-Features to add:
-- Trigger
-- Metadata parsing
-- Bagging process
-- Copying process
-- Database recording
-- Logging
+- Collection profiling on transfer (file ext only)
+- Validation script with logging/db
+- Integration with Obsidian for cataloguing